NicholasM0rris/Open-Pose-Gait-Analysis/README.md

-### Update:
+### Usage
-`op_testing.py` should now accept original unprocessed video and produce everything required to run the program.
-The program should also populate and create all required directories automagically.
+`op_testing.py` should now accept original unprocessed video and produce the input data in their respective repositories required to run the program (`main.py`).

  You can now just run main.py, which will run the cleaned up support files.

-Note: Recent commit adding cadence requires an extra directory.
+Note: Recent commit adding cadence may still require an extra directory.
 Comment out line
 339:

 ```self.duration, self.frame_count, self.fps = get_video_length(self.video_path)```